gvwilson/sdxjs/style-checker/index.md

 -   Accumulate results on demand
     -   Only create arrays of results when nodes of that type are encountered
     -   Only insert nodes that fail checks
--   Hm: why doesn't the parameter `x` show up as a violation?

 <%- include('/inc/multi.html', {pat: 'check-name-lengths.*', fill: 'js text'}) %>

+-   Why doesn't the parameter `x` show up as a violation?

 ## How does the AST walker work?

 -   Use the <g key="visitor_pattern">Visitor</g> design pattern
 -   Define a class with methods that
     -   Walk the tree
-    -   Take action at each kind of node
+    -   Take action depending on the kind of node
     -   Go through the children of that node
 -   Users overrides the set of action methods they're interested in
     -   Use <g key="dynamic_lookup">dynamic lookup</g> to look up a method with the same name as the node type in the walker object
     -   I.e., use the walker object as a lookup table
 -   Not the same architecture as `acorn-walk`
-    -   Easier to understand and extend
+    -   But easier to understand and extend

 <%- include('/inc/multi.html', {pat: 'walker-class.*', fill: 'js text'}) %>